 Occasionally it is useful to be able to change the distribution before it is packaged up.
-If the dist-hook rule exists, it is run after the distribution directory is filled, but before the actual tar (or shar) file is created.
-One way to use this is for distributing files in subdirectories for which a new Makefile.am is overkill:
+If the dist-hook rule exists, it is run after the distribution directory is filled, but before the actual distribution archives are created.
+One way to use this is for removing unnecessary files that get recursively included by specifying a directory in EXTRA_DIST: